rome-lang/rome/README.md

-# Roman, a Lisp like programming language in the 4th dimension.
+# Rome, a Lisp like programming language in the 4th dimension.
-Roman is Lisp extended to 4-dimensions.
+Rome is Lisp extended to 4-dimensions.

 The foundational idea of this programming language is simple enough to fit in a tweet